We all love our microwaves.

 But what are you to do when the tray doesn’t spin quite as smoothly as it should?
 Or perhaps not at all?

-We’re here to help you find out what might be wrong with your microwave and offer some simple solutions to fix it.
+We’re here to help you find out what might be wrong and offer some simple solutions to fix your microwave.

 Why Do Microwaves Rotate?